How To Recognize The Signs Of An Abusive Relationship And Domestic Violence

 Abuse in a relationship can take many forms, and one of the reasons it can be difficult to identify the signs of an abusive relationship sometimes is because the survivor may feel responsible for the abuser's behavior.
 They may blame themselves for their partner’s abusive actions.
 The abuser may also often blame the one they are abusing; this can be a way to evade responsibility and try to maintain control over their partner.
 This type of abuse is emotional and mental, and it can be very damaging.

-Signs of emotional or mental abuse can include:
+Signs of emotional or mental abuse in relationships

 • Fear of saying something that will anger your partner